Updated November 17th, 2021

 And it’s also a place for you to eat consistently excellent Italian food.
 Share plates like crudo and prosciutto/mozzarella, pastas we want to eat on loop all day, a damn good caesar salad, and fettunta, which is grilled garlic bread fit for adults who spend money on tableside bread because they feel like it (and because it tastes like char marks and top-tier olive oil).
 And then there’s the lasagna, which makes us want to grab our server’s collar, pull them dangerously close, and ask “what sorcery is this?!” because of how f*cking delicious it is in all its layered, besciamella-stuffed glory.

 This is the caesar salad you want to eat.
-The dressing is creamy but not heavy, there are huge shards of Parmigiano, and the fennel-dusted croutons add an earthy crunch.
+The dressing is creamy but not heavy, there's lots of Parmigiano, and the fennel-dusted croutons add an earthy crunch.
 At least one plate needs to hit the table.

 The Pink Door’s Fettunta is grilled bread rubbed with garlic and drizzled with “the finest of olive oils.”
 It’s magnificent in its oily, charred saltiness.
 This is a must-order, and it’s important to strategically eat it slowly so you can swipe it in the various sauces you’ll encounter during the meal.